jahanOSTG/Mid-Point-Circle-Drawing-Algorithm/README.md

 - `(Xc - Y, Yc - X)`

 ---
+### Step 5: Repeat Until X ≥ Y

+Continue the loop and plot points until the condition X ≥ Y is satisfied.

+---
+### Step 6:

+Step-05 generates all the points for one octant.To find the points for other seven octants, follow the eight symmetry property of circle.

+---
-## DDA Visualization:
+##  Mid Point Circle Visualization:
+---

-Here is a visual representation of how the DDA algorithm works:
+Here is a visual representation of how the  Mid Point Circle Drawing Algorithm works:

 <img src="output.png" width="600" height="300" alt="DDA">